SPI/board/talks/2017-debconf-spi-bof/spi.markdown

 ## Work in progress

-* Directors and officers liability Insurance
+* Directors and officers liability insurance
 * New by-laws

 ## Getting involved